annassanchez/FCC-Relational-Databases/five-programs/five-programs.md

 `./questionnaire.sh`
 <br> 029 It would be nice if there was some empty lines around the title.
 You've probably used the --help flag before, see if you can use it with echo to try and find a way to add empty lines.<br>
 `echo --help`
+<br> 030 That didn't work as I hoped.
+Another way to find information about a command is with man.
+It stands for manual and you can use it like this: man <command>.
+See if there's a manual for echo.<br>
+`man echo`
+<br> 031 At the top of the menu, the -e option looks promising.
+And the \n below it says new line.
+You should take a look at those.
+In your script, change the title to echo -e \n~~ Questionnaire ~~\n to see if that prints the empty lines.<br>
+`echo -e \n~~ Questionnaire ~~\n`
+<br> 032 Run it to see if it worked.
+You can press ctrl+c to close the program after it starts if you don't want to enter values.<br>
+`./questionnaire.sh`
+<br> 033 It didn't print the empty lines. echo will only print empty lines if the value is enclosed in quotes.
+Place double quotes around the title that gets printed to see if it works.<br>
+`echo -e "\n~~ Questionnaire ~~\n"`
+<br> 034 Run your script again to see if that fixed it.<br>
+`./questionnaire.sh`
+<br> 035 Now it's working 😄 Create a QUESTION3 variable next to the other two, set it's value to "What's your favorite coding website?"<br>
+`QUESTION3="What's your favorite coding website?"`
+<br> 036 Use echo to print the third question after you read the LOCATION.<br>
+`echo $QUESTION3`
+<br> 037 After the question you just printed, add code to read input into a variable named WEBSITE.<br>
+`read WEBSITE`
+<br> 038 Change the echo command of the response to print this sentence instead: Hello <name> from <location>.
+I learned that your favorite coding website is <website>!.<br>
+`echo "Hello $NAME from $LOCATION.
+I learned that your favorite coding website is $WEBSITE!"`
+<br> 039 Run the script and enter values when the program is waiting.
+Let's see the final output.<br>
+`./questionnaire.sh`
+<br> 040 One last thing.
+Change that final response to print an empty line at the beginning of the sentence.<br>
+`echo "\nHello $NAME from $LOCATION.
+I learned that your favorite coding website is $WEBSITE!"`